tgremi/bluemix-buildpack-meteor/README.md

 This buildpack is derived from [heroku-buildpack-meteorite](https://github.com/oortcloud/heroku-buildpack-meteorite) by [sweetleon](https://github.com/sweetleon) via [cloudfoundry-buildpack-meteorite](https://github.com/cloudfoundry-community/cloudfoundry-buildpack-meteorite).

-This buildpack enables you to easily deploy meteor apps to Cloud Foundry.
+This buildpack enables you to easily deploy meteor apps to IBM Bluemix

 ## Usage